IEvangelist/profanity-filter/README.md

     steps:

+    # Name the step anything that makes sense to you
     - name: Scan issue or pull request for profanity
+      # Conditionally run the step if the actor isn't a bot
       if: ${{ github.actor != 'dependabot[bot]' && github.actor != 'github-actions[bot]' }}
       uses: IEvangelist/profanity-filter@main
       id: profanity-filter